 We assume $n\ge 2$, because for $n=1$ all convex bodies $K\subset \mathbb R$ are segments and the Carath\'eodory number is always $2$.

 Consider the John ellipsoid of $K$, that is the ellipsoid of maximal volume contained in $K$.
 If we make an affine transformation to make the ellipsoid a unit ball $B$ centered at the origin then (see \cite{ball1997}) the set of tangency points $B\cap \partial K$ linearly spans the whole $\mathbb R^n$.
-Hence it contains certain points $v_1,\ldots,v_n$ that produce a base of $\mathbb R^n$, then normals to both $B$ and $K$ at those points are the same vectors $v_1,\ldots, v_n$.
+Hence it contains certain points $v_1,\ldots,v_n$ that produce a basis of $\mathbb R^n$, then the normals to both $B$ and $K$ at those points are the same vectors $v_1,\ldots, v_n$.

-Now make a linear transformation so that the points of $\partial K$ become some $p_1,\ldots, p_n$, while the outer normals to $K$ at those points become an orthonormal base $e_1,\ldots, e_n$.
-Since there is an inner tangent to $K$ ellipsoid at every $p_i$, we conclude that there is an inner tangent to $K$ ball of some radius at every point $p_i$.
-Scale $K$ so that all those balls have radius at least $R$, so that
+Now make a linear transformation so that the points of $\partial K$ become some $p_1,\ldots, p_n$, while the outer normals to $K$ at those points become an orthonormal basis $e_1,\ldots, e_n$.
+Since there is an ellipsoid inner tangent to $K$ at every $p_i$, we conclude that there is a ball of some radius inner tangent to $K$ at every point $p_i$.
+Let us scale $K$ until those balls have radius greater or equal to $R$, satisfying the inequalities

 Now let $X$ be just the set $\{e_1,\ldots,e_n\}$ and

 Evidently $p\in \conv X \subseteq \conv_K X$ and in order to prove the theorem it remains to show that $p$ is not contained in the $K$-strongly convex hull of a proper subset $Y\subset X$.
 Without loss of generality assume $Y=\{e_2,\ldots,e_n\}$.